Bogdanp/racksnaps/README.md

 and any packages that don't compile cleanly are excluded from the final snapshot.

-The packages are currently being built using Racket BC 7.6.
-When 7.7 comes out, we'll switch to it for future builds and when Racket CS becomes the default, we'll switch to it.
+The packages are currently being built using Racket CS 7.7.

 Snapshots are never modified once they succeed and a content addressing scheme is used for the individual packages to avoid using